 Discussion of Results.
 Our data is consistent with inaccurate beliefs about others' types that consequently shape the interpretation of others' actions.
-Specifically, inaccurate beliefs about others' types explain both the over- and under-reactions we document in Tables 4 and the type dependence across observers that we highlight in 5.
+Specifically, inaccurate beliefs about others' types explain both the over- and under-reactions we document in Table 4 and the type-dependent inferences of observers that we highlight in Table 5.
 Thus, our collective evidence accords with the predictions in Corollary 1.
-Along these lines, we push our data (perhaps beyond its limit) to calculate the implied beliefs about the distribution of types within the population as a function of an observer's own type.
+Along these lines, we push our data (perhaps beyond its limit) to back out observers' implicit beliefs about the distribution of types within the population as a function of the observer's own type.
 To do this, we utilize the expressions in Equation 1 to solve for the implied beliefs about each of the three main types.
-We then calculate these implied beliefs for each decision problem and we average these results by the observer's type in that decision problem.
-We find that always-cash types believe that their own type makes up 57% of the population, that signal-dependent types make up 28%, and that always card types-a tiny component of the true population-comprise the remaining 15%.
-In contrast, the inferences of signal-dependent types suggest that they believe always-cash types comprise 36% of the population, signal-dependent types (their own type) comprise 41%, and always-card types make up the remaining 23%.

-More broadly, the pattern of under- and over-inference that we observe accords with recent work by Augenblick et al. (2023) who find that experimental participants under-infer from weak signals but over-infer from strong signals.
-Recall that our observers under-infer after seeing an actor accept the gift card.
-In our setting, action a = A is a very strong indication that the actor received good information since extremely few people take the card otherwise.
+We then calculate these implied beliefs for each decision problem, and we average these results by the observer's type in that decision problem.
+We find that always-cash types (implicitly) believe that their own type makes up 31% of the population, that signal-dependent types make up 53%, and that always card types-a tiny component of the true population-comprise the remaining 16%.
+In contrast, the inferences of signal-dependent types (their own type) comprise 62%, and always-card types make up the remaining 16%.22 the gift card.
+In our setting, action a = A is a very strong indication that the actor received good information since extremely few people took the card otherwise.
 Thus, we too find under-reaction to "strong signals"-that is, under-inference after seeing a highly informative action.
-Moreover, our observers also over-react after seeing an actor reject the gift card.
-The action a = R is a much weaker indication of the actor's private information, since many actors reject the card even when they received a good signal.
+Moreover, our observers over-react after seeing an actor reject the gift card.
+The action a = R is a much weaker indication of the actor's private information, since many actors rejected the card even when they received a good signal.
 Thus, we also find over-reaction to "weak signals"-that is, over-inference after seeing a relatively uninformative action.